NJHS By Laws

 The chapter will conduct meetings according to Roberts’ Rules of Order.

-Article VI - Officers and Adviser
+Article VIII - Officers and Adviser

 Officers are elected at the first meeting of the new membership.

 The president’s duties include running the meetings and communication with the adviser regarding chapter affairs.
 The president also takes a lead role in the induction ceremony.

 The vice president’s duties include taking over in the president’s absence and communication with associate members.